Carnagion/dissertation/interim/interim.typ

 == Objective Function

-For this problem, the objective function $f$ represents the total cost of a sequence of departures $D$ in terms of its delays.
-This can be expressed as the sum of the deviation of each scheduled departure $t_x$ from the earliest allocated departure time $e_x$ for that aircraft:
+For this problem, the objective function $f$ represents the total cost of a runway sequence $R$ in terms of its delays.
+This can be expressed as the sum of the deviation of each scheduled operation $t_x$ from the earliest allocated operation time $e_x$ for that aircraft:

 $
-f(D) = sum_(x in D) (t_x - e_x)^2
+f(R) = sum_(x in R) (t_x - e_x)^2
 $ <objective-function-equation>

-The longer the deviation and number of deviations in $D$, the higher the objective value will be.
-Thus, the problem is one of minimisation, i.e. finding the runway sequence with the minimum objective value, which translates to the minimum possible delay.
+The longer the deviation and number of deviations in $R$, the higher the objective value will be.
+Thus, the problem is one of minimisation, i.e. finding the runway sequence with the minimum objective value, which translates to the minimum possible delay in taking off or landing.

-Note that the difference (in minutes) between an aircraft $x$'s scheduled take-off time $t_x$ and its earliest allocated take-off time $e_x$ is squared.
+Note that the difference (in minutes) between an aircraft $x$'s scheduled operation time $t_x$ and its earliest allocated operation time $e_x$ is squared.
 This ensures fairness by favouring moderate delays for all aircraft rather than exceedingly high delays for some and little to no delays for the rest.

 == Scheduling Strategy <scheduling-strategy>

-Given an aircraft $x$, the earliest possible time it can take off is the maximum of its allocated earliest time $e_x$ and the previous aircraft $w$'s actual take-off time $t_w$ plus the mandatory separation $delta_(w x)$ required between them.
-If there is no previous aircraft, then $x$ is the first aircraft to be scheduled and its earliest possible take-off time is simply the earliest allocated take-off time $e_x$.
+Given an aircraft $x$, the earliest possible time it can take off or land is the maximum of its allocated earliest time $e_x$ and the previous aircraft $w$'s actual operation time $t_w$ plus the mandatory separation $delta_(w x)$ required between them.
+If there is no previous aircraft, then $x$ is the first aircraft to be scheduled and its earliest possible time is simply the earliest allocated operation time $e_x$.
 Once calculated, this can be used to update the aircraft's TOBT.

-Its earliest possible de-icing time can then be calculated as the maximum of the time the previous aircraft $w$ finishes de-icing and the time that $x$ can actually arrive at the de-icing station, considering its updated TOBT.
-If there is no previous aircraft, then its earliest possible de-icing time is simply the time it needs to start de-icing to meet its earliest allocated take-off time $e_x$.
+Its earliest possible de-icing time -- if taking off -- can then be calculated as the maximum of the time the previous aircraft $w$ finishes de-icing and the time that $x$ can actually arrive at the de-icing station, considering its updated TOBT.
+If there is no previous aircraft, then its earliest possible de-icing time is simply the time it needs to start de-icing to meet its earliest allocated departure time $e_x$.

-Finally, its _actual_ take-off time $t_x$ can be calculated as the maximum of its earliest possible take-off time and the time that $x$ can arrive at the runway.
-The latter can be expressed as its de-icing time plus its de-icing duration, taxi duration, and runway lineup duration.
+Finally, its _actual_ operation time $t_x$ can be calculated as the maximum of its earliest possible operation time and the time that $x$ can arrive at the runway.
+The latter can be expressed as its de-icing time plus its de-icing duration, taxi duration, and runway lineup duration for take-offs.

 The pseudocode for this scheduling process is shown below:

 #algorithm(
-    caption: [Scheduling an aircraft's de-icing and departure times], pseudocode(
+    caption: [Scheduling an aircraft's de-icing and operation times], pseudocode(
         no-number,
-        [*input*: aircraft $x$, sequence of aircraft departures $D$], no-number,
+        [*input*: aircraft $x$, runway sequence $R$],
+        no-number,
-        [*output*: de-icing and departure times for $x$],
+        [*output*: de-icing and operation times for $x$],

-        [$w <- markup("last scheduled aircraft in") D$], [*if* $w markup("exists")$ *then*], ind,
+        [$w <- markup("last scheduled aircraft in") R$], [*if* $w markup("exists")$ *then*], ind,
             [$e <- markup("maximum of") e_x markup("and") (t_w + delta_(w x))$],
             [$d <- markup("maximum of") (d_w + v_w) markup("and") (e - (v_x + w_x + q_x))$],